 A limited partnership is a special form of the general partnership (VOF) which has both active and limited (or sleeping/silent) partners.
 An active partner is active as an entrepreneur and is liable, as in the case of the general partnership.
 The silent partner, however, tends to finance the business and stays in the background.
 The silent partner is liable only up to the amount of his capital contribution.
-He is not allowed to act as an active partner and his name cannot be used in the name of the partnership.
+He is not allowed to act as an active partnership.
 If the silent partner enters the business (to provide extra finance for growth) he becomes liable as an active partner.